-The Graduate Certificate in Gender Mainstreaming Policy and Analysis is an 18-unit program offered by the Faculty of Social and Behavioural Sciences.
+The Graduate Certificate in Gender Mainstreaming Policy and Analysis is an 18-unit program offered by the College of Humanities, Arts and Social Sciences.
 This course is available on a part time basis only.

 The Graduate Certificate in Gender Mainstreaming Policy and Analysis is also offered by Distance Education with a limited range of optional topics.
 The topics available for Distance Education are indicated by an asterisk (*).
 A computer with internet access is required for study in distance mode.